wingkiulau/wingkiulau/README.md

 # My Personal Website

-Check out my website for my latest 2D game projects developed on Unity: https://wingkiulau.github.io/wingkiulau/
+Check out my website for my latest game and data projects: https://wingkiulau.github.io/wingkiulau/

-## Current Projects
-- 3D Game Development: I'm working on a a chess-inspired from in 3D on Unity.
-- Big Data Analysis: I'm exploring the impact of greenhouse gases on bird populations in Denmark using Python libraries for data science.
-This project involves extensive data analysis and visualization.

 ## Looking for Opportunities
 I'm actively seeking tech internships for Summer 2025.
 If you have any opportunities or know of any, please feel free to reach out!